stevematthew/awesome-climate-change/CONTRIBUTING.md

 5. When you've finished making the change, enter a note as to why you're proposed the changes, and then click on "Propose file change".

 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)

+##  Updating the Sections

+The sections within which the links are organised are certainly not final and can be split, merged and added to as needed.
+If you have suggestions here please feel free to raise a PR.

 ## Updating your Pull Request